 - Research Scientist

 - One official transcript (in a sealed envelope) from each college/university attended

 - Official, competitive GRE score taken within the last five years

 - A written statement of research experience, area of interest, and immediate and long-range goals

 - Minimum TOEFL score (if applicable)

-MS Biotechnology Thesis track students may receive financial assistance through fellowships, assistantships, tuition support, or loans.
+In the Master’s of Biotechnology Thesis track, students may receive financial assistance through fellowships, assistantships, tuition support, or loans.
 Financial awards are based on available funds and academic merit to highly qualified students.

 - Tuition fully covered

 We are currently accepting applications for our Fall 2018 class.
 Applicants must apply online.